ibm-cloud-docs/power-iaas/ibmi-minimum-levels.md

 If you are using your own IBM i custom image of IBM i 7.1, and later, you must install these PTFs and the software that is required for `Cloud-Init`.
 For more information, see [Cloud-Init Support for IBM i](https://www.ibm.com/support/pages/node/1166194){: external}.
 For IBM i 7.1, you must perform the following instructions in addition to installing the required PTFs.

-## Required PTFs for iSCSI Virtual Tape Library (VTL)
-{: #ptfs-iscsi-vtl}

-You must install the program temporary fixes (PTFs) depending on the version of IBM i that you are using.
-To view PTF's for each release, along with the configuration procedures see [IBM i Support for iSCSI VTL](https://www.ibm.com/support/pages/ibm-i-removable-media-support-iscsi-vtl).

 ## Installing Cloud-Init on IBM i VM
 {: #install-cloud-init-ibmi-7.1}